2giosangmitom/2giosangmitom.github.io/src/assets/cv/cv.typ

 = Summary

-A dedicated full-stack developer with a strong passion for creating dynamic web applications.
-Skilled in both front-end and back-end development, I'm eager to apply my knowledge and continuously improve my abilities.
+A dedicated web developer with a strong passion for creating dynamic web applications.
+Proficient in both front-end and back-end development, I'm eager to leverage my knowledge and continuously improve my abilities.
 Currently, I'm seeking an internship opportunity to gain practical experience and contribute to real-world projects.

 = Technical Skills

-As a web developer, I'm proficient in a diverse range of programming languages, frameworks, tools, and platforms:
+As a web developer, I'm proficient in a variety of technologies across front-end and back-end development:

 - *Languages*: TypeScript, JavaScript, Go, Shell, HTML, CSS, SCSS, Nix, Typst, Markdown